HBehrens/peynote/README.md

 As you can see, this setup is a real hack!

-The pebble app you installed earlier uses `APP_LOG("UP")` to signal a button press to Pebble's standard log output.
+The Pebble app you installed earlier uses `APP_LOG("UP")` to signal a button press to Pebble's standard log output.
 The `pebble logs` command from the Pebble SDK receives these logs for every button your press in the app.
 When piping this output to `peynote.py` it will scan for "UP" and "DOWN" to detect the relevant presses and uses `ScriptingBridge` (Python's way to use AppleScript-enabled applications) to remote control your running Keynote instance.